How do I build a business credit profile?

-In this post, we’ll tell you how you can help to build a business credit profile – in turn, building your business credit score – which is what banks and other credit providers may use when making that critical judgement on your application for finance(2).
+In this post, we’ll tell you how you can help to build a business credit profile – in turn, building your business credit score – which is what banks and other credit providers may use when making that critical judgment on your application for finance(2).

 You’ve probably generated elaborate plans for what you’ll use this finance for.
 Perhaps revamping your offices with some new furniture or upgrading your storage facilities to hold more stock due to increases in your sales forecasts; however, you don’t have much of a credit profile so you aren’t really sure of whether or not you’ll be successful.
 Let’s take a few steps back and find the place to start.

 There are a few questions to ask:

 - Do you currently have/ use any form of credit at all, for example a small limit credit card?
 If you’re looking for a place to start, this is usually a great one.
 This isn’t your end goal here, it’s just a way of borrowing smaller amounts of cash at a time and proving that you can pay them back.
 Consider a range of different providers, if you don’t feel you’ll have much luck with the larger organisations, consider local providers instead.
 Do your research and get the best deal for you